edb214/adventure/README.md

 1. Before you can do this, EB needs to add you as a collaborator

-2. Make sure all the files you want to push are saved
+2. Make sure all the files you want to push are saved, then ALWAYS pull

 3. Push to GitHub
   - Open GitHub Desktop